lennyitb/commentbox/README.md

 ## cbwiz: new in CommentBox 0.3.0

-Now present in the gem is the command line tool `cbwiz`.
-It just makes one CommentBox according to the command line args, outputs and exits.
+Now present in the gem is the command line tool `cbwiz` present in the gem as an executable.
+It should work as described right out of the box(badumtiss).
+It just makes one CommentBox according to command line arguments, outputs and exits.
 This is handy for some editing workflows, like in vim, with the command `:r! cbwiz "Lenny's box"` to simply copy the generated box directly under your cursor.

 It has most of the same options present in ruby, just in bash flag form: